-REQUIRED: a high school diploma or its equivalent; a minimum of five years' experience in the operation and maintenance of building HVAC systems including building management systems; specific experience in the operation of steam heating systems, HVAC controls, gas- and oil-fired heating systems and boilers, and water treatment and refrigeration systems and hands-on experience in the repair, replacement, and adjustment of their operating components; ability to troubleshoot repairs and install pneumatic temperature control systems; experience with Windows, Word, and email; ability to communicate and interact with vendors and work with customers and other tradespeople to plan and complete tasks; ability to read ladder diagrams, blueprints, and schematics; knowledge of and ability to repair all types of pumps; ability to order parts and materials; and knowledge of environmental rooms such as Harris environmental.
+REQUIRED: a high school diploma or its equivalent; a minimum of five years' experience in the operation and maintenance of building HVAC systems including building management systems; specific experience in the operation of steam heating systems, HVAC controls, gas- and oil-fired heating systems and boilers, and water treatment and refrigeration systems and hands-on experience in the repair, replacement, and adjustment of their operating components; ability to troubleshoot repairs and install pneumatic temperature control systems; experience with Windows, Word, and email; ability to communicate and interact with vendors and work with customers and other tradespeople to plan and complete tasks; ability to read ladder diagrams, blueprints, and schematics; knowledge of and ability to repair all types of pumps and order parts and materials; and knowledge of environmental rooms such as Harris environmental.
 Must maintain a valid Massachusetts' driver's license.
-Massachusetts' refrigeration and oil burner technician licenses preferred, as is a universal refrigerant recovery certificate.
-Sheet metal license and experience also preferred.
-Job #14226
+Proficiency with combustion analyzers strongly preferred; as are experience troubleshooting and performing preventive maintenance on Power/Flame gas and oil burners, Cleaver-Brooks boilers, and Fireye and Honeywell controls.
+Massachusetts' refrigeration and oil burner technician licenses, a universal refrigerant recovery certificate, and a sheet metal license and experience are also preferred.
+Job #14448

 MIT will conduct a background check (including checking criminal records) for finalists.
 For current MIT SEIU members, this background check will be done for finalists who are bidding for a promotion or for a voluntary transfer to another classification or seniority unit.